 DIEP@UvA research priorites

 Research at DIEP@UvA spans research interests from 6 different institutes covering physics, mathematics, chemistry, informatics, logic and computation (see institutes here).
 One of the main goals of the DIEP@UvA research programme is to establish interdisciplinary collaborations between fields of study in order to progress the science of emergence.
-See here for ongoing research projects from each institute and here for open positions.
+See here for ongoing research projects from each institute and current DIEP fellows.
 Though not restricted to, DIEP@UvA has identified several research priority areas:

 Non-equilibrium driven systems